-- Physiatrists (doctors specializing in rehabilitation medicine)
+- Physiatrists are doctors specializing in rehabilitation medicine.

 The Most Common Types of Joint Problems

-Last Updated June 2020
+Last Updated May 2023